 What is the spray truck schedule?

 Mosquito activity is monitored year-round in the District.
 When sufficient adult mosquitoes are present, a control mission is planned.
-Spraying may be conducted any day of the week and is typically done after sunset for several hours, see the link here for currently planned operations updated daily by noon.
+Spraying may be conducted any day of the week and is typically done after sunset for several hours.
+View currently planned operations.

 Does weather affect spraying?

 Yes, weather affects spraying.
 Whether it be aerial or ground applications, spraying may be postponed because of relatively high winds or precipitation.
 Some wind is preferable because it aids in distributing the microscopic particles put out by the Ultra-low volume equipment specific to mosquito control.